How Many CPU Cores Do You Need For Gaming?

 Modern games such as Battlefield 5, The Witcher 3, and The Division 2 are all great examples of games that benefit from having eight cores or more.

 As many AAA games increase in quality with features like environmental destruction, lighting and particle effects, and the ability to play 4k or even 8k resolution, utilizing as many cores as possible improves overall gaming quality.
 Thinking long term about your gaming setup, it is ideal to choose a eight core or higher CPU like the Intel Core i9 in the Apex Xtreme to ensure future proofing for games to come.
+Aiming for the minimum PC specs for gaming is a good place to start if you’re on a budget, otherwise, you’ll want to strive for at least 8 cores to keep up with newer and more intensive titles.

 Minimum Number of Cores